 Magazines covering current disability topics are available for check-out.

 These kits contain picture books and a DVD of the story signed in American Sign Language (ASL).

 These books allow the reader to build simple sentences by attaching picture cards to the open squares on each sentence page.
 Improves reading skills, speech development, fine motor coordination and other skills.

 Why are these books geared to youth with low vision?
 Many children with low vision need materials presented in high-contrast in order to visually process them with accuracy.
 These books have simple (less busy), high-contrast illustrations for youth with low vision to engage with picture books.

 Check out our Braille books collection for youth of all ages, including tactile-illustrated Braille books.

 Large Print Books

 For youth who have difficulty reading smaller print, we offer popular chapter books in larger print for kids in grades 2 – 8.
-This collection is currently located at the end of Youth Fiction.
+This collection is currently located across from the Hi-Lo collection.

 Hi Lo Books